Pakistan Resolution 1940

 Nation

 The word nation is derived from the Latin word " nation which means birth or race.
 In the 17th century, the word nation was used to describe the French Revolution.
-The term nation was used in sense of patriotism.
+The term nation was used in the sense of patriotism.
 Generally speaking, a nation is a single people traditionally fixed in a well-defined territory, speaking the same language and culture.

 Rupert Emerson defined it as a " terminal community".
 Bertrand Russell defined a nation as " constitutes of a nation is a sentiment and instinct.
 A sentiment of similarity and an instinct of belonging to the same group".